Man arrested in connection with stabbing death of domestic partner in Mission

 Giovannotto died at the hospital.

 A witness identified Gutierrez as the suspect and Giovannotto’s domestic partner.
-Gutierrez fled the scene but was later found at a residence in La Joya and detained without incidence, the news release added.
+Gutierrez fled the scene but was later found at a residence in La Joya and detained without incident, the news release added.

-The investigation is ongoing.
+The investigation is ongoing, and Gutierrez is set to be arraigned on Monday afternoon.
 Anyone with any information is urged to contact the Hidalgo County Sheriff's Office at 956-383-8114.

 News Video